 Financial assets, which potentially subject the University to concentration of credit risk, consist principally of the current bank accounts and deposits/ saving accounts.
-The University mitigates its credit risk regarding the bank deposits throughout:
+The university mitigates its credit risk regarding the bank deposits throughout:

-- Dealing with high credit quality financial institutions, in addition to conducting continuous review of the financial institution's credibility, considering the trade-off between the benefits obtained from dealing with certain financial institution and the credibility risk involved. - Extra available funds are invested in short-term fixed deposits that do not exceed 1-year maturities and over several maturity dates carefully distributed across the year to ensure satisfying any urgent cash needs for operational requirements to avoid liquidating any of the deposits before the maturity date and thus losing the expected profit. - The University's management is continuously evaluating its investment credit risk to ensure that the credit risk related to bank accounts lies within an acceptable range.
+- Dealing with high credit quality financial institutions, in addition to conducting continuous review of the financial institution's credibility, considering the trade-off between the benefits obtained from dealing with certain financial institution and the credibility risk involved. - Extra available funds are invested in short-term fixed deposits that don't exceed 1year maturities and over several maturity dates carefully distributed throughout the year to ensure satisfying any urgent needs for cash to meet operational requirements while avoiding the liquidation of such deposits before the maturity date and thus losing the expected returns. - The university's management is continuously evaluating its investment credit risk to ensure that the credit risk related to bank accounts lies within an acceptable range.